 The first thing you should do is provide excellent insulation and a waterproof and chew-resistant dog bed.
 Then, you’ll install the solar system.

-We like to work smarter, not harder, relying on the most efficient and reliable products, like the Renogy Monocrystalline Solar Starter Kit.
+We like to work smarter, not harder, relying on the most efficient and reliable products, like the Renogy Monocrystalline Solar Starter Kit on Amazon.

 Your future homemade dog house heater comes with Renogy 100W 12V Mono Solar Panel, Wanderer 30A PWM Charge Controller, 20ft 10 AWG Solar Panel Connectors Adaptor Kit, 8ft 10 AWG Tray Cable, and Z-brackets.
 Renogy says this kit is pretty DIY-ready, with a user-friendly installation.